Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/utilities/shadowing.md

 return shadow:shadow(localPlayer)
 ```

-In case this example wasn't clear, what's happening here is that `shadow:shadow` performs a *transformation* on your code, taking a straight-forward lua file, and re-configuring it under the hood to use the `mod:onload` syntax.
+In case this example wasn't clear, what's happening here is that `shadow:shadow` performs a transformation on your code, taking a straight-forward Lua file, and re-configuring it under the hood to use the `mod:onload` syntax.

 So, in a nutshell, `shadow:shadow` defines `mod:onload`, and runs the following logic inside of it:

 - Copies local variables from the shadow module into the parent module (i.e., greet)
 - Iterates over the functions in the parent module, and checks the shadow for functions with the same name.
 If they exist, shadow them automatically.
 - Takes any remaining functions in the shadow, and copies them into the parent (i.e., newFunction)

-### Style Suggestion
+## Style Suggestion

 To make it easier to understand shadows, I suggest two style tips:

 1. Always call the first argument of a shadowed function `super`
 2. Use the @shadow annotation comment

 Example: